 - Evaluate with subgroup metrics (e.g., TPR/FPR parity) and add constraints.

-- Retrain with de-biased data; use post-processing (thresholding) by group where lawful.
+- Retrain with de-biased data; use post-processing where lawful.

 Reporting Bias